Vectrel

 What is AI governance?

-AI governance is the set of policies, processes, and controls that ensure a company uses AI systems responsibly, safely, and in compliance with applicable regulations.
+AI governance is the set of policies, processes, and controls that ensure a company uses AI systems responsibly, safely, and in compliance with regulations.
 It covers how AI systems are selected, deployed, monitored, and retired.
-Effective governance reduces operational risk, builds stakeholder trust, and prepares the organization for regulatory requirements.
-It is not about slowing down AI adoption; it is about ensuring AI creates value without creating unacceptable risk.
+Effective governance reduces risk, builds stakeholder trust, and prepares the organization for regulatory requirements like the EU AI Act.

 Why do growing companies need AI governance now?

-The EU AI Act enters full enforcement for high-risk AI systems in August 2026, with penalties reaching 35 million euros or 7 percent of global revenue.
-Beyond regulatory compliance, AI governance protects against operational risks including biased outputs, data breaches, and unreliable AI-driven decisions.
-Only 37 percent of organizations currently conduct regular AI risk assessments, which means companies that establish governance now gain a significant competitive advantage in trust, compliance readiness, and operational resilience.
+The EU AI Act enters full enforcement in August 2026 with penalties up to 35 million euros or 7 percent of global revenue.
+Beyond compliance, AI governance reduces operational risk from biased outputs, data breaches, and unreliable AI decisions.
+Only 37 percent of organizations currently conduct regular AI risk assessments, meaning early adopters gain a competitive advantage.

 What are the key policies in an AI governance framework?